-- (1) The wired controller and remote receiving LED panel can be used at the same time. - 2 Note to select a remote controller when a remote receiving LED panel is used.
+- 1 The wired controller and the remote-control receiver board can be used at the same time. - 2 When selecting the remote-control receiver board, select a remote controller.

-8 VACUUMIZATION AND DESICCATION FOR THE REFRIGERANT SYSTEM
+PART 8 VACUUMIZATION AND DESICCATION FOR THE REFRIGERANT SYSTEM

 Works for the refrigerant system include cleaning and desiccating the pipes, performing an air-tightness test, and perfusing refrigerant.